liflab/beepbeep-3-book/markdown/core/README.md

 ![Computing the running average over a sliding window.](WindowAverage.png)

+The code corresponding to this picture is shown below:

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/WindowAverage.java)

 Groups can have an arbitrary input and output arity, as is shown in the example below: